Dai-Nihon Shiryo: Dai 11 no 28 (Chronological Source Books of Japanese History: Volume 11, Number 28)

 When considered in this light, it may seem that peace prevailed at the start of 1586.
 But in actual fact Hideyoshi’s rivalry with Tokugawa Ieyasu had been deepening since the end of the previous year, and he was making preparations for large-scale military action to defeat Ieyasu.
 But towards the end of the first month Ieyasu signalled his allegiance to Hideyoshi, and so in the end military action was not taken against him.
 The way in which tensions rose and then the situation was suddenly resolved can be confirmed in the pages of this book.
 Further, even though Hideyoshi wielded absolute power in Kyoto, Osaka, and the surrounding region, there were also daimyō in distant regions who still had minimal contact with Hideyoshi, and they were searching for ways in which to deal with him.
 One can learn about these efforts, too, in this book.

-(Written by Tatsuo Kamogawa, Professor of Historiographical Institute / 2018)
+(Written by KAMOGAWA Tatsuo, Professor, Historiographical Institute / 2018)